 Looking after ourselves means we not only have to learn how to become independent for the first time, but we also have to look after our emotional and physical health, so that we’re not constantly dealing with illness.
 Emotions play their part and are instrumental in us staying well.

-Learning how to say no instead of being swayed by other people’s opinions and listening to our inner selves are both instrumental in us looking after ourselves.
+Learning how to say no, instead of being swayed by other people’s opinions and listening to our inner-selves are all instrumental in us looking after ourselves.
 We must also learn to stand back so that we’re able to better assess and make decisions on stressful situations, as well as look for and seek out a healthier lifestyle.

 Lifestyle has always been my top priority.
 Without a more structured lifestyle I know I know I’d struggle.
 I believe our lifestyle has to be instrumental, because it determines how well we cope with things.
 The more organised we are, the easier our lives will be.